InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 This URL leads to the MLB 2023 Standard Batting statistics page on baseball-reference.com.

 ### Step 3: Fetch the HTML Content
-Now, we fetch the HTML content of the page using **requests.get** and parse it with BeautifulSoup.
 In web development, fetch refers to the process of retrieving data from a server or another source, typically over a network.

 ```python
 # Request the page and parse the HTML content